ronamit/pac_bayes/README.md

 * PyTorch 0.2+

 Run files:
-* main_standard.py         - Learn standard neural network.
+* main_standard.py         - Learn standard neural network in a single task.
-* main_Bayes.py            - Learn stochastic neural network.
+* main_Bayes.py            - Learn stochastic neural network in a single task.
 * main_Meta.py             - Learns a prior from training tasks and use it to learn test tasks.
 * Toy_Examples\Toy_Main.py -  Unsupervised 2D  regression.